gemdrive/gemdrive.io/pages/index.md

 appreciate people letting me know about them).
 GemDrive is pretty good at solving all of them.

-The combination of the following features is what makes GemDrive unique:

-* Extremely simple.
-You can create a useful GemDrive client or server in a few lines of code, with no libraries required ([here's][9] a JavaScript server in <100 lines of code).
-A central goal is for the protocol to be simple enough that if you were going to implement HTTP filesystem-like functionality yourself (as [many projects][3] already have), you may as well implement GemDrive instead.
-* The protocol supports rich functionality, but is intended to be implemented incrementally.
-For example, if you only need public reads, there's no need to implement writes or auth to still be considered useful and compliant.
-* Designed to combine well with other tools.
-For example, you could easily add GemDrive compatibility to a Solid server, or nginx/Caddy/etc. You can also turn any static web server into a GemDrive server by pre-generating the filesystem index.
-* Specified support for basic image resizing.
-This is crucial for things like remote file explorers to generate thumbnails and previews.

-# What does it look like?
+# How is it implemented?

+**The** central tenet of GemDrive is to be as simple as reasonable.

-GemDrive seeks to add the minimal necessary layer on top of standard HTTP.
+The protocol seeks to add the minimal necessary layer on top of standard HTTP to do its job.

 The following HTTP request types already behave in fairly intuitive ways for filesystem operations: